What to see and do in Palm Beach and West Palm Beach—and where to stay

 Walk back along the street (as opposed to on the paved walking path) and turn left onto Australian Avenue.

 Take Australian Avenue to the Brazilian Court Hotel.
 Admire the pretty houses along the way and check out the hotel’s well-regarded restaurant, Café Boulud.
-Its outdoor patio is the prettiest in Palm Beach.
+Its outdoor patio is one of the prettiest in Palm Beach.
+(Tied only with the Four Seasons outdoor patio overlooking its pool area with the ocean in the distance.)

 Turn left as you exit the hotel, then turn right and follow that street back to Worth Avenue.